-The Renesas AE45C1 (HD65145C1), Version 01 smart card controller is an integrated circuit (IC) providing a hardware platform to a smart card operating system and smart card application software.
-A top level block diagram and a list of subsystems can be found within the TOE description of the Security Target.
-The complete hardware description and the complete instruction set of the Renesas AE45C1 (HD65145C1), Version 01 smart card controller is to be found in the Hardware Manual [10] and in the document Current Control Functions [12].
+The Renesas HD65256D smartcard integrated circuit version 01 is an integrated circuit (IC) providing a hardware platform to a smart card operating system and smart card application software.
+The top level block diagram and a list of subsystems can be found within the TOE description of the Security Target.
+The complete hardware description and the complete instruction set of the Renesas HD65256D smartcard integrated circuit version 01 is to be found in the Hardware Manual [10].

-For the implementation of the TOE Security Functions basically the components 16-bit AE-4 CPU, EEPROM, Watchdog Timer, System Control Registers, DES coprocessor, Firewall Management Unit, a Random Number Generator, the analog block with security sensors and the random logic module for security logic are used.
+For the implementation of the TOE Security Functions basically the components AE-5 Series CPU, EEPROM, System Control Registers, DES coprocessor, Firewall Management Unit, a Random Number Generator, the analog block with security sensors and the random logic module for security logic are used.
 Security measures for physical protection are realized within the layout of the whole circuitry.